ncuano/m360uxlibrary/README.md

 3) Save Page As "Web page, complete", as "model.html"<br/>
 4) Change Sidebar, Menu, Masthead, and Footer<br/>
 5) Host on Github and Add Collaborators<br/>
-6) Apply some branding; a driving philosophy
+6) Embed branding and driving philosophy

 **Restrictions on creation**<br/>
 1) Only HTML, CSS, JS and Github<br/>